syncfusion/blazor-docs/src/navigations/accordion/how-to/add-nested-accordion.md

----
-title: "Set the nested accordion"
-component: "Accordion"
-description: "This example demonstrates how to create an Blazor Accordion component inside another Accordion component."
----

 # Add Nested Accordion

 Accordion supports to render the nested level of Accordion by using `ContentTemplate` property.
 To render the nested Accordion, you can define nested Accordion elements within the `ContentTemplate` property of the parent Accordion.